primev/preconf_bot/README.md

 ## About
-This repository provides a user friendly CLI interface for making preconfirmation bids from mev-commit for ETH transfers or blob transactions.
+This repository provides a user friendly CLI interface for making preconfirmation bids from mev-commit for ETH transfers or blob transactions and aims to support different types of transactions such as bridging in the future.
 Additionally a bidder can spin up the docker container and run directly with the example [bidder node docker](https://github.com/primev/bidder_node_docker)

 Transactions are sent directly to the builder as transaction payloads.
 Currently a fixed priority fee is used alongside a preconf bid amount.